Chapter 4 – Exports

 Export problems

-If the accredited veterinarian is contacted by the importer or the competent authorities of the importing country regarding an issue related to the certification or testing of animals for export, the accredited veterinarian must immediately notify the local CFIA district office.
-The local CFIA district office will provide appropriate instructions to the accredited veterinarian regarding the possible resolution of the problem and the official channels that must be followed in these situations.
+If the accredited veterinarian is contacted by the importer, exporter or the competent authority of the importing country regarding an issue or error related to the certification or testing of animals for export, the accredited veterinarian must immediately notify the local CFIA district office.
+The local CFIA district office will provide appropriate instructions to the accredited veterinarian regarding the possible resolution of the problem.
+Official channels must be followed in these situations.
+Attempting to rectify the situation without immediately informing CFIA after the certificate has been endorsed or the animals have left the country may place the accreditation of the individual in jeopardy.

 4.2 CFIA Fees